wavecommander/panblog/md/posts/meta-ramblings-1.md

 On to something more personal.

 I've been searching for a person to accompany me in this life.
-There have been a few "would be"s, but specifics get in the way of actualizing something: no longer wants a relationship, not physically attracted, not romantically interested, no time for someone else.
+There have been a few "would be"s, but specifics always seem to get in the way of actualizing something: no longer wants a relationship, not physically attracted, not romantically interested, no time for someone else.

 Sometimes I feel like I went for a spacewalk and got detached from the spacecraft, never to interact with anyone ever again (like [Kars](https://jojo.fandom.com/wiki/Kars)).
 Realistically, this isn't and has never been true, but it's cold comfort when loneliness stares you in the face.

-I think I have sat in front of a computer more than I have sat across from another human, and the trends point to this continuing
+Upon graduating, I hope move to either Québec or Montréal.
+This will open up my opportunities for finding someone.